-With the increasing move towards technology, everything about sales and marketing has changed, and sales people are finding their tried and true methodologies less and less effective.
+With the increasing move toward technology, everything about sales and marketing has changed; salespeople are finding their tried and true methodologies less and less effective.
 Even when sales calls were more prominent, they were never incredibly efficient, often requiring hundreds of calls a week to land even a handful of appointments.
 So what are struggling sales teams to do?

-Education As A Sales Tool
+Education as a Sales Tool

 The point of the buyer’s journey is that a buyer can be moved along through their journey with targeted content that matches the sales funnel.
-This means providing the right information at the right point of time to educate a prospect, while gathering their information in order to track how they progress down the funnel.
-This methodology allows sales to follow leads until they hit a “sales-ready” point (usually determined by the content marketing strategy), at which point, sales begins to directly engage with the prospect.
+This means providing the right information at the right point of time to educate a prospect while gathering their information.
+This methodology allows sales to follow leads until they hit a “sales-ready” point.
+At which point, sales begins to directly engage with the prospect.

 The benefit here is two-fold:

-1. A lead won’t be spoken to until they’re sales ready, avoiding a situation in which a lead is unprepared and therefore unhappy about being approached.
+1. A lead won’t be spoken to until they’re sales ready, avoiding a situation in which a lead is unprepared and unhappy about being approached.

 2. The leads that sales does speak to are qualified — that is, they meet a specific predetermined criteria of an ideal customer.
 Information on them is pre-gathered, making the lead a strong fit, and therefore, more likely to convert into a customer.
 This keeps sales from spending time on customers that are less likely to buy.
 Education as a sales tool allows for more efficiency in this regard, and can even help lessen the sales cycle over time.